influxdata/docs-v2/content/v2.0/organizations/buckets/delete-bucket.md

 ---
 title: Delete a bucket
 seotitle: Delete a bucket from InfluxDB
-description: Delete a bucket and its data.
+description: Delete a bucket from InfluxDB using the InfluxDB UI or the influx CLI
 menu:
   v2_0:
     name: Delete a bucket